-- 2.1 Unless otherwise specifically defined elsewhere in this Agreement, the following definitions shall be applicable throughout the Agreement. - 2.1.1 "Bargaining Unit" shall mean all tenured and tenure-track faculty members at NMHU with less than 50% administrative release time. - 2.1.2 "University" shall mean New Mexico Highlands University or NMHU. - 2.1.3 "Association" shall mean the New Mexico Highlands University Faculty Association. - 2.1.4 "Board" shall mean the New Mexico Highlands University Board of Regents. - 2.1.5 "Faculty" shall mean all Bargaining Unit faculty members unless explicitly stated otherwise. - 2.1.6 "President" shall mean the chief executive officer of New Mexico Highlands University. - 2.1.7 The use of the term "Chair" shall mean the Department Chair for each academic unit with a designated Chair, and the Dean of the School for those academic units without a designated Chair. - 2.1.8 The use of one gender term shall be interpreted as including the other gender. - 2.1.9 "Day" shall mean one working day.
+- 2.1 Unless otherwise specifically defined elsewhere in this Agreement, the following definitions shall be applicable throughout the Agreement. - 2.1.1 "Bargaining Unit" shall mean all tenured and tenure-track faculty members at NMHU with less than 50% administrative reassigned time. - 2.1.2 "University" shall mean New Mexico Highlands University or NMHU. - 2.1.3 "Association" shall mean the New Mexico Highlands University Faculty Association. - 2.1.4 "Board" shall mean the New Mexico Highlands University Board of Regents. - 2.1.5 "Faculty" shall mean all Bargaining Unit faculty members unless explicitly stated otherwise. - 2.1.6 "President" shall mean the chief executive officer of New Mexico Highlands University. - 2.1.7 The use of the term "Chair" shall mean the Department Chair for each academic unit with a designated Chair, and the Dean of the School for those academic units without a designated Chair. - 2.1.8 The use of one gender term shall be interpreted as including the other gender. - 2.1.9 "Day" shall mean one working day when the University is open. - 2.1.10 "Administration or Administrator" Shall mean any administrator who is not part of the bargaining unit and is a management or supervisory employee, i.e., Dean, Vice President for Academic Affairs, President, or their designee. - 2.1.11 "Deadline" -Any deadline in the agreement that falls on a non-working day shall be moved to the next working day.